jaredly/jnew/test/posts/deploying-native-reason-ocaml-with-now-sh.md

 ## That's all, folks!

 With OCaml native deployment this easy, there's no excuse not to do it!
+Now all we need are some super-easy-to-use server libraries... 🤔 cohttp and httpaf are quite powerful, but are a far cry from express.js or rust's [rocket](https://rocket.rs/).